mkay/gtkdecor/README.md

 ## Disclaimer

 This project was developed with AI assistance.
-The code has been analysed with Codacy and Bandit.
+The code has been analysed with Codacy.
 Use at your own discretion.
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/8266f58320394753a1698af3d7687528)](https://app.codacy.com/gh/mkay/gtkdecor/dashboard)